dylan-lang/opendylan/documentation/core-reference/source/mwords.rst

 Introduction
 ============

-This chapter describes the Harlequin Dylan implementation of machine words.
+This chapter describes the Open Dylan implementation of machine words.
 It describes a number of extensions to the Dylan language, which are available from the Dylan library.